hashtag-squirrel/my-little-snek/README.md

 1. Pet name validation

     The pet name can be between 2 and 10 characters.
-On input, the game checks whether the input consists of alphabetic characters only and it checks whether the length is within 2 and 10 characters.
+On input, the game checks whether the input consists of alphabetic characters only and it checks whether the length is between 2 and 10 characters.

     The game gives appropriate feedback to the player if they enter non-alphabetic characters or if the name is too short or too long.